 Summary

-Discover the transformative power of Local Area Energy Planning (LAEP) in Oxfordshire, shaping a sustainable energy future and supporting the county's journey to net zero.
-LAEP empowers communities and decision-makers to co-create localised energy solutions, ensuring Oxfordshire thrives environmentally and economically.
-From renewable energy integration to energy efficiency strategies, LAEP fosters a resilient and green energy landscape, securing a brighter future for residents.
+Local Area Energy Planning in Oxfordshire can help shape a sustainable energy future and support the county's journey to net zero, empowering communities and decision-makers to co-create localised energy solutions so Oxfordshire thrives environmentally and economically.

 Key Outputs

-Local Area Energy Planning (LAEP) provides an action plan for local leaders that also takes into account energy and infrastructure plans at the national level.
+Local Area Energy Planning (LAEP) provides an action plan that takes into account energy and infrastructure plans at the national level.
 It incorporates technical evidence on the whole energy system, wider non-technical factors, and engagement with stakeholders.

-• Renewable energy integration: strategies for the increased use of renewable energy sources, such as solar, wind, and hydropower, to reduce dependence on non-renewable and environmentally harmful resources.
+LAEPs create a strategy for the increased use of renewable energy sources, such as solar and wind, to reduce dependence on non-renewable and environmentally harmful resources.

-• Policy recommendations: providing evidence-based recommendations for the development and improvement of energy-related policies, regulations, and incentives
+LAEPs provide evidence-based recommendations for the development and improvement of energy-related policies, regulations, and incentives.

 Current Status